microsoft/promptflow/docs/go-to-production/how-to-enable-streaming-mode.md

-# How to use streaming endpoints deployed from prompt flow
+# How to use streaming endpoints deployed from prompt flow (preview)

 In prompt flow, you can [deploy flow to an AzureML managed online endpoint](./how-to-deploy-for-real-time-inference.md) for real-time inference.